Tenggelamnya Kapal van der Wijck: Plot

 Zainuddin is an orphan.
 His Minang father died in exile after killing a relative over inheritance; his non-Minang mother has also died.
-He is now living with his father's friend Mak Base in Batipuh, Sumatra.
+He is now living with his father's friend, Mak Base, in Batipuh, Sumatra.
 As a person of mixed descent, he faces much discrimination from Minang conservatives.
 Although he loves Hayati, the daughter of a local nobleman, he is not allowed to be with her.
 He decides to move to Padang Panjang, although he continues to write to Hayati.

 One day, Hayati goes to Padang Panjang to see Zainuddin and stays with her friend Khadijah.
 However, Khadijah's elder brother Aziz falls in love with Hayati, leading Zainuddin and Aziz to compete for Hayati's affections.
-Aziz, who is of purely Minang descent and a noble background, is favoured by her family; they look down on Zainuddin, who is poor and of mixed heritage.
+Aziz, who is of purely Minang descent and from a noble background, is favoured by her family; they look down on Zainuddin, who is poor and of mixed heritage.
 Although Zainuddin receives a sizeable inheritance from Mak Base, he is too late to inform Hayati's family, and Aziz marries her.

 In despair, Zainuddin and his friend Muluk go to Java, first to Batavia and then to Surabaya, where Zainuddin becomes known as a writer and philanthropist.
-Aziz and Hayati also moved to Surabaya after Aziz was transferred.
+Aziz and Hayati also move to Surabaya after Aziz is transferred.
 However, their relationship has soured, and Aziz's temper leads to him being fired, leaving the couple homeless.
 After a period living with Zainuddin, Aziz runs away to Banyuwangi, leaving Hayati for Zainuddin; in a letter, Aziz writes that Zainuddin is more deserving.

 Zainuddin, who has suffered from his longing for Hayati, spurns her and tells her to return to Sumatra.
-The next day she boards the Van der Wijck, which sinks off the coast of northern Java.
+The next day, she boards the Van der Wijck, which sinks off the coast of northern Java.
 Hearing the news, Zainuddin and Muluk rush to Tuban to search for her.
 They find her in a hospital, where Zainuddin and Hayati make up; she then dies in his arms.
-Zainuddin's health worsened not long afterwards.
+Zainuddin's health worsens not long afterwards.
 After he dies, he is buried next to Hayati.